13 Oct Welcoming Fear: A Radical Step to Living Authentically

 By the end of my late twenties and early thirties I graduated valedictorian with a degree from the School of Hard Knocks.

 I learned about life, love, and loss.
-I learned that happiness only comes from within and that money literally cannot buy you happiness.
+I learned that happiness only comes from within and that money literally cannot buy it.

 I learned that the amount of money in my bank account didn’t define me.